artemsaraiev/pd_backend_dev/concepts/discussion-pub/DiscussionPub.md

 + **queries**
   + _getPubIdByPaper(paperId: String) : (result: Pub | null)
     + **requires** nothing
-    + **effects** returns the Pub ID for the given paperId, or null if no pub exists
+    + **effects** returns an array of dictionaries, each containing the Pub ID for the given paperId in the `result` field, or null if no pub exists.
+Returns an array with one dictionary containing `{ result: Pub | null }`.
   + _listThreads(pub: Pub, anchor?: Anchor) : (threads: Thread[])
     + **requires** nothing
-    + **effects** returns all non-deleted threads for the given pub, optionally filtered by anchor.
+    + **effects** returns an array of dictionaries, each containing all non-deleted threads for the given pub in the `threads` field, optionally filtered by anchor.
     Results are ordered by createdAt.
 Each thread includes _id, author, title, body, anchorId, createdAt, and editedAt.
+Returns an array with one dictionary containing `{ threads: Thread[] }`.
   + _listReplies(thread: Thread) : (replies: Reply[])
     + **requires** nothing
-    + **effects** returns all non-deleted replies for the given thread, ordered by createdAt.
+    + **effects** returns an array of dictionaries, each containing all non-deleted replies for the given thread in the `replies` field, ordered by createdAt.
 Each reply includes _id, author, body, anchorId, parentId, createdAt, and editedAt.
+    Returns an array with one dictionary containing `{ replies: Reply[] }`.
   + _listRepliesTree(thread: Thread) : (replies: ReplyTree[])
     + **requires** nothing
-    + **effects** returns all non-deleted replies for the given thread organized as a tree structure, where each reply has a children array containing its child replies.
+    + **effects** returns an array of dictionaries, each containing all non-deleted replies for the given thread organized as a tree structure in the `replies` field, where each reply has a children array containing its child replies.
 Results are ordered by createdAt.
+Returns an array with one dictionary containing `{ replies: ReplyTree[] }`.